 A schematic of the project schedule.

-PERT, or project/program evaluation review technique, accounts for inevitable changes that occur in a project’s schedule that impact the project finish.
+A project/program evaluation review technique, or PERT chart, is a graphical representation of a project’s key milestones and timeline.
+The PERT chart accounts for inevitable changes that occur in a project’s schedule that impact the project finish.

 The technique was initially developed by the Navy in the 1950s for the Polaris submarine project.
 Today, PERT charts are used by teams across industries looking to plan and execute their projects more effectively.

-Simply stated, a PERT chart is a graphic representation of a project schedule.
+Simply stated, a PERT chart is a diagram of a project schedule.

 The schedule is shown as a network diagram most commonly illustrated with “nodes,” representing important tasks or milestones, and “vectors,” or directional lines, illustrating the sequence of the tasks.